adehecq/make_workflow/README.md

 +sed s/foo/faa/ hello1 > hello2
 +echo bar > hello3

 Since no file exist yet, all commands are ran and the files created.
-If we run the command again... nothing happens as the file exist.
+If we run the command again... nothing happens as the files exist.

 Let's then remove some files to see what happens.
 > rm hello3